Updated: January 2021.

-So one day I decided I’m going to become a professional traveller.
-Took me many years to figure out who I would like to be when I grow up.
+It took me many years to figure out who I would like to be when I grow up.
 During my early years, I thought of all possibilities.
 A novelist, movie director, later on, neurosurgeon or lawyer.

-Life just happened, as it does to most of us.
+Life just happened, as it does for most of us.
 One has to pay the bills.
 I got promoted a few times and stepped down from the position few times as well, realising that managing people is not my thing.
 Took courses, seminars, read multiple books on self-development.

 Then finally I managed to get the ‘real job’.
 The proper office job for grown-ups.
 This came will all the important perks – more money and more leave time for my travels.
 Great!

 But hey!
-Show me one person which would say that sitting at the desk for hours and not producing anything useful to society is their dream job.
+Show me one person which would say that sitting at the desk for hours without producing anything useful to society is their dream job.
 I personally don’t know any.
 But we need to be responsible, save money for the house, think about the future and sign up for the pension plan.

 I’m so ungrateful, I thought to myself.
-So many people would do anything for this job – all the progress opportunities and security.
+So many people would do anything for this job – all the progress opportunities and job security.
 And maybe I am ungrateful.
 Or maybe I’m just a hopeless dreamer and I truly believe there is so much more to life.